SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-21-diskless-flavors.md

    Not all tools support this yet.
    Or we could revert to a two step process and create the volume in a separate step where we choose an appropriate `volume_type` in volume creation and then tell nova to boot from it.
+The downside is that we can not set the `delete_on_termination` flag directly this way, creating one more resource that needs to be tracked separately.
 2. The SCS project has not yet standardized on a cinder storage type that makes a networked SSD type storage available across all IaaS layer SCS-compatible clouds.
-So even the inconvenient two step process does not work across clouds in a portable way.
+So even the inconvenient two step process does not work across all SCS-compatible clouds in a portable way.
    Looking at the use cases of the SSD flavors, a local SSD (or better) type storage without the redundancy of a storage cluster is actually the desired property for these flavors.
 In the etcd case, the